okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 The `producer-consumer` scenario imposes the following constraints:

 1. The producer thread must not overwrite the shared buffer when the previous task has no been picked up by a consumer thread.
+2. The consumer threads must not pick up tasks until there is something present in the shared data structure.